 another simple DNS test to return what domain controllers are registered against the specified AD site.
 The Site Name can be selected from a dropdown list.

-A combined view allowing you to view the AD Site details in a simple hierarchical browser.
+A combined view lets you view the AD Site details in a simple hierarchical browser.
 The following details can be displayed, AD Sites, Subnets, Site Links, Domain Controllers, Query Policy, connections, Downstream Partners, Naming Contexts, Licensing, Site coverage, Link Costs, NTDS settings, and test domain controller connectivity.
 See Site Browser

 Sites DC List

 Displays the list of domain controllers in the specified forest, for each domain controller the site name, default domain context, roles, FQDN, and IP address is displayed.
+See Sites DC List

 This will scan the IP addresses defined in the forest and display any IP address ranges that overlap another IP address range.
+See Overlapping Subnets

 A crude password checker to check if the specified password is being used by a list of accounts.
 The list is added by pasting the list of samaccountname into the pane.